leanderjanssen/docker/exercise-1.md

 ```
 docker ps -a
 ```
-Now you should all running and stooped containers.
+Now you should see all running and stopped containers.

 ### Task 5 - The immutable container
-Create another container.
+Create another container and attach both STDIN and a terminal:
 ```
 docker run -i -t ubuntu:14.04 bash
 ```